Metro Moves: 221-apartment complex The View coming to Castle Rock

 A new Marco’s Pizza has opened at 50 W. Littleton Blvd., suite 301, in Littleton, according to a news release.

-Owners Chris Harper and Austin Toupin’s company MCAA Brands currently owns Jimmy John’s franchises, a real estate company, a car rental company, the release states.
-It’s the company’s 10th Marco’s Pizza opening since 2921, and the partners signed a deal to open 15.
+Owners Chris Harper and Austin Toupin’s company MCAA Brands owns Jimmy John’s franchises, a real estate company and a car rental company, the release states.
+It’s the company’s 10th Marco’s Pizza opening, and the partners signed a deal to open 15.

 Job openings for the new Littleton location, and other metro Denver stores, can be found on the company’s website.